 How did I do?

 If you liked this post, how about you hang around and have a read of some more.
 You’ll definitely like this one about how I ignored advice to survive the newborn days.
 Or this one about how my toddler wasn’t too keen on the twins, ooh, for about six months.
-Enjoy!
+And if you want some more ideas of gifts for newborns, check out this post by Diary of a Dad 8 Great Gift Ideas For A Newborn Baby.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.